jesstytam/specieshindex/README.md

 **Make sure you are connected to the internet via institutional access or acquire a VPN from your institution if you are working from home.**
-Alternatively, the functions will also run if you are already a subscriber of Scopus.
+Alternatively, if you are a subscriber of Scopus already, you can ignore this step.

 ### :key: Getting an API key